 Often, the examples our culture gives us are the tortured geniuses or the entrepreneurial up-and-comers.
 Creatives end up believing that if they want to succeed, they either have to be a Mark Rothko or a Tim Ferris.

-What John Paul II seeks to remind us of in his letter is that, as Christians, we already possess the most incredible example of what it means to be a creative – our God.
+What John Paul II seeks to remind us of in his letter is that, as Catholics, we already possess the most incredible example of what it means to be a creative – our God.

 The Bible begins with the five phenomenal words “In the beginning God created…” (Gen 1:1).
 God is a creator.
 He’s the Creator.
 As graphic designer Cory Heimann points out “If we are calling ourselves creative, then we are sharing in the very first thing God did.”

 The significance of this is that by trying to better understand who God is as Creator, and how God creates, we can better understand what it means to be a “creative.”

 God said to Moses, “I AM who I AM” (Exodus 3:14).

 For many people, the idea of applying the label “writer”, “artist”, “designer” or “musician,” to themselves is daunting.
 These are titles reserved for an elite few, for full-time professionals and those whose work has been critically acclaimed.

 But what if they weren’t?
 What if instead we used these labels to describe a part of who we are?
 A part of what gets us up in the morning and makes us feel alive?

 I’ve always loved writing.
 I distinctly remember being 6-years-old and filling page after page of a notebook with stories.
 Half of the letters were printed backwards and I’m sure I was plagiarising whichever Goosebumps book I had been reading at the time, but I loved every second of it.

 My love for writing survived high school and the drudgery of turning in dozens of essays at university (barely), but at no point would I have dared to call myself a “writer.”